openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 If you are using hardware, make sure it is capable of PXE booting over the network from Cobbler.

-In case of Virtualnox, create the corresponding virtual machines for your OpenStack nodes in Virtualbox.
+In case of VirtualBox, create the corresponding virtual machines for your OpenStack nodes.
 Do not start them yet.

 * Machine -> New...
     * Name: fuel-01 (will need to repeat for fuel-02, fuel-03, and fuel-04)